DownQuark-Work/downquark.templateCore.ProjectSqeleton/_sqeleton/qore/persistent/ReadMe.md

 # Persistence
+> This directory will hold queries, dumps, etc.

 ## IndexedDB \[browser]
 > can run on any port that a FE is running on
 - `ViewTest.js` is a pseudo-business-layer

 ## MariaDB \[relational]
 > https://mariadb.com/kb/en/getting-started-with-the-nodejs-connector/
 > > **_https://deno.land/x/mysql@v2.10.2/mod.ts_**